MEDIA & PR

 This collaborative strategy will further enable our delivery of support to young adult mental health and help our partner mental health charities to provide vital mental health services to all young adults in the UK who need their support.

-This instagram feed is updated by all the teams around the UK participating in Row Britannia for Sport Relief.
-Don't forget to use the #rowbritannia and tag us in your instagram photos
+This instagram feed is updated by all the teams around the UK participating in the BRIT 2021Challenge.
+Don't forget to use #BRIT2021Challenge & #TheBRITChallenge and tag us in your instagram photos

 If you are a journalist, or a university or college comms team, and want to know more about The British Inspiration Trust (BRIT), you've come to the right place.

 This page has information on our charity, notes for editors and our latest press releases.
 We will also endeavour to include press releases from our partners who are raising awareness of our collaborative support to improve young adult mental health in the UK.

 For enquiries which do not require immediate attention, please fill out the form on our Contact Page.

 If your enquiry requires immediate attention, please email Press@BritishInspirationTrust.org.uk